respectYourNeighbour/fastRWD/README.md

 A more useful benchmark for evaluating page speed from the user's perspective is the time it takes for a page to become usable.
 This is “perceived performance” , because it refers to the performance metric that is most easily perceived by the naked eye, and likely to be most meaningful metric to our users.

 To measure perceived performance, we need to find out how long it takes for a page to start rendering visually in the browser.
-Webpagetest.org is a fantastic tool tool you can use for this purpose.
+Webpagetest.org is a fantastic tool you can use for this purpose.